Weldon Park Academy

 Weldon Park Academy was a private school located at 451 Ridout Street North in London, Ontario that closed down in 2004.
 The school offered students a contiguous education from Montessori Casa up to OAC and was a member of the Conference of Independent Schools.

 Students were required to wear uniforms while at school.
 In Lower School, males wore grey pants, a dress shirt, and a red vest emblazoned with the school crest, while females wore a blouse and tunic.
 In Middle School, males added a school tie to their uniform, while females adopted a kilt with white shirt, red vest, and tie.
-In Upper School, males and females dropped the vest in favour of a blazer.
+In Upper School, males and females dropped the vest in favor of a blazer.